Neurology Hospital in Dubai

 HOW OUR NEUROLOGY DEPARTMENT CAN HELP:

-An arteriovenous malformation (AVM) is a tangle of abnormal blood vessels in the brain or spinal cord.
 These abnormal blood vessels may have a higher risk of bleeding or rupture, which can lead to stroke or other serious complications.
 AVMs are present at birth and are thought to be caused by abnormal development of blood vessels in the brain or spinal cord during fetal development.

-An aneurysm is a bulge or ballooning in the wall of a blood vessel.
 In the brain, an aneurysm can occur in any blood vessel, but they are most commonly found in the arteries at the base of the brain.
 If an aneurysm ruptures, it can cause bleeding in the brain (hemorrhagic stroke), which can be life-threatening.

 Carpal tunnel syndrome, cubital tunnel syndrome, and tarsal tunnel syndrome are all conditions that involve the compression of a nerve in a specific area of the body.